Kishandharan/KishanHTML/README.md

 Create a web page where all the presidents images are shown as a film slide, cycling through the images by itself.
 We do not need any buttons here

-# Assignment 11 - Permutation
+# Assignment 11 - Permutation (Without JS dynamicity)
 ## 11a
 Create a web page where we take a 3 word input and the permutation for that word is shown as a numbered list.
 Add a submit button so that the user can pass the input to our web page, add some nice and smooth animations to the button too.